UCAR-SEA/SEA-ISS-2025-Continuous-integration-with-research-notebooks/notebooks/devs.md

 A prerequisite for code reusability and effective testing.
 ```

-The simple notebook demonstrates this modularity by reproducing findings from {cite:t}bolin_1958.
+The simple notebook demonstrates this modularity by reproducing findings from {cite:t}`bolin_1958`.
 The author, Bert Bolin, was a Swedish meteorologist and the first chairman of the Intergovernmental Panel on Climate Change (IPCC), from 1988 to 1997 [Wikipedia](https://en.wikipedia.org/wiki/Bert_Bolin).

 In the notebook, one can find Bolin's table with the timescales of water isotopic exchange between a falling raindrop and the ambient air (Table 1.) reproduced with PySDM.
 The screenshot below shows a section of that notebook where physical system is defined: formulae are selected and constants are set.
 <img src="img/Bolin_formula.png" width=500>

-Thanks to the modular structure of the [`physics` subpackage](https://github.com/open-atmos/PySDM/tree/main/PySDM/physics), users can easily customize parameterizations and values of constants.
+Thanks to the modular structure of the [`physics` subpackage](https://github.com/open-atmos/PySDM/tree/main/PySDM/physics), users can easily customize parameterization and values of constants.
 Such code design helps compartmentalize a new developer’s exposure, allowing them to focus on one component at a time.

 ```{admonition} Take-home message